Primroses

 Padre’s shooting star belongs to a group of primroses, which were formerly placed in the genus Dodecatheon, erected by Swedish botanist Carl Linnaeus (1707-1778), supposedly because the inflorescence of these plants often consists of 12 flowers.
 The name stems from Ancient Greek dodeka (’twelve’) and theos (’god’), thus ‘twelve gods’.
 The Ancients applied this name to plants that they thought had acquired their medicinal properties from the twelve most prominent gods and goddesses.

 This group, comprising 17 species, is widespread in North America, from north-western Mexico northwards through western United States and Canada to Alaska, with a single species extending into north-eastern Siberia.
-The flowers are pollinated by bees, which cling to the petals by beating their wings very fast, thus releasing the pollen.
+The flowers are pollinated by bees, which cling to the corolla by beating their wings very fast, thus releasing the pollen.

 Other members of the group include Jeffrey’s shooting star (P. jeffreyi) and Henderson’s shooting star (P. hendersonii), both presented below.